andrewwestenskow/dashboard-server/README.md

   SERVER_PORT
 ```

-2. Find and replace PROJECTNAME with the name of your project
+2. Find and replace dashbaord with the name of your project

 3. Change the package name in the package.json